 To make LDAP traffic secure, you can use the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocols; this combination is referred to as LDAP over SSL -- or LDAPS.
 To ensure that no one else can read the traffic, SSL/TLS establishes an encrypted tunnel between an LDAP client and a Windows Domain Controller.

 - Verify you can connect to your AD with normal LDAP connection on port 389.
-(This is optional but insures we have the proper login credentials and AD server hostname.
+(This is optional but ensures we have the proper login credentials and AD server hostname.

 - Open "Command Prompt" with Administrator rights.